flemerrer/eni_zoo/Readme.md

 ### PW5
 - Status: Ongoing
 - Comments:
-  - Currently considering deleting short PW such as poo drills and turtlerace
+  - Currently considering deleting short PW such as pooDrills and turtleRace